 Lead Poisoning Prevention

-Blood Lead Surveillance System
+Blood Lead Information System

-- monitoring lead testing activities and tracking the occurrence of elevated blood lead cases in the state
+- Monitoring lead testing activities and tracking the occurrence of elevated blood lead cases in the state

-- maintaining a high-quality database of information that can be used to effectively manage the risks associated with lead exposure
+- Maintaining a high-quality database of information that can be used to effectively manage the risks associated with lead exposure

-- providing the basis for strategies designed to reduce the occurrence of lead-related disease, conducted collaboratively with local, state and federal partners.
+- Providing the basis for strategies designed to reduce the occurrence of lead-related disease, conducted collaboratively with local, state and federal partners.